ycpcs/cs370-fall2020/assign/assign04.md

 ### Hints

-> When creating the node, the base transform should simply scale and locate the object in a convenient place.
+> - When creating the node, the base transform should simply scale and locate the object in a convenient place.
 Then the update transform should position it relative to its parent and apply any dynamic transformations.
 >
-> Place the court on the *x-z* plane and position the player is walking *on* the *x-z* plane with the *y*-axis being the vertical dimension.
+> - Place the court on the *x-z* plane and position the player to walk *on* the *x-z* plane with the *y*-axis being the vertical dimension.
 >
-> Consider the necessary rendering order for the objects in the scene graph in order for transparency to work properly.
+> - Consider the necessary rendering order for the objects in the scene graph in order for transparency to work properly.
 >
-> The included models create position, normal, and texture coordinate buffers, thus they can be used for any type of node.
+> - Loading the included models will create position, normal, and texture coordinate buffers, thus they can be used for any type of node.
 Consider which elements of the scene should use **MatNode**s and which should use **TexNode**s.
 >
-> Be sure to enable alpha blending and set appropriate blend factors for alpha blending effects.
+> - Be sure to enable alpha blending and set appropriate blend factors for alpha blending effects.
 You will need to create "translucent" materials with non-unity alpha values and render translucent objects in the proper order within the scene graph.
 >
-> You can use the provided lighting and texture shaders as well as the light sources.
+> - You can use the provided lighting and texture shaders as well as the light sources.

 ## Grading Criteria